Background

 After graduate school, I hoped to apply decision psychology to real-world problems, and applied primarily to business schools.
 We had hoped to stay in California, but one day I received a copy of a job posting from University at Illinois in Chicago, where Arthur Elstein, one of the founders of the psychological study of clinical decision making, was recruiting a postdoctoral fellow and an assistant professor.
 Even though the job was in Chicago, the area of study and the opportunity to work with Arthur was so appealing that I applied, got the faculty job, and we moved to Chicago (which has turned out to be an excellent place, even if it is colder in the winter).

-We got a dog in 1998 (a chocolate labrador, who lived to be 14), a son in 2000 (less furry), and a dog in 2012 (an irish water spaniel) and a rescue dog in 2014 (a bichon/poodle mix).
+We got a dog in 1998 (a chocolate labrador, who lived to be 14), a son in 2000 (less furry), a dog in 2012 (an irish water spaniel, who lived to 11) a rescue dog in 2014 (a bichon/poodle mix, who lived to 10), and an australian labradoodle in 2024.

 Commitments